 How it Works

-Register your Laundry Love effort to be placed on our national map.
-This allows families and individuals in your area to find you.
+Register your Laundry Love.
+This is essential and non-negotiable.
+All Laundry Love locations register on the national map helping families and persons in your area find you.

 Frequently Asked Questions

 LL is about people joining together.

 LL believes that through the neutral space of a laundromat, every guest and stranger can become a friend.
 This idea tears at the labeled constructs of “us” and “them” and erodes the societal, economic and cultural divides that separate people.

 LL is not the goal, but a beginning.

 LL believes in meaningful collaboration.
 It seeks interagency partnerships.

 LL is not only about affecting but also being affected.
 It fosters a mutual life change through relational reciprocity.